4 Jan 2017 | 5 min Read

-As you step into week 30, your baby's week by week growth is almost 16 inches long and weighs almost 1 kg!
-The amniotic fluid levels are still adequate as of now but this will reduce towards the end of pregnancy.
+During the 30th week of pregnancy, your baby will be 40.64 cm long and weighs almost 1 kg!
+Your amniotic fluid levels are considered adequate as of now but it will reduce towards the end of pregnancy.
 This fluid is important since it cushions your little one from jerks and other injuries.

 Experiencing leg cramps in the middle of the night from this week onwards is fairly common.
-This is a result of lack of blood circulation which is due to the growing belly and thickening blood.
+This is a result of lack of blood circulation which is due to your growing belly and thickening off blood.
 You can take care of this by ensuring adequate intake of fluids and drinks.

-It is also very common to feel breathless, lose your appetite and feel uncomfortable in the ribs as your uterus presses against the stomach.
+It is also very common to experience breathlessness, loss in appetite and feel uncomfortable in the ribs as your uterus presses against the stomach.

-As your pregnancy progresses week by week, it’s time you focus on your prenatal Kegel exercises These exercises will help you prevent urinary incontinence, especially as the uterus grows further and puts additional pressure on the bladder.
-Kegels also help you tone the vaginal muscles and make for an easier second stage of labor, which is the pushing stage.
-These exercises will also help your vaginal muscles recover more easily post birth.
+As your pregnancy progresses, it’s time you focus on your prenatal health and perform certain exercises like Kegels to improve flexibility and reduce body aches and pains.
+These exercises will help you prevent urinary incontinence, which occurs due to your uterus growing and putting additional pressure on your bladder.
+Kegels also help you tone your vaginal muscles and make for an easier second stage of labour, which is the pushing stage.
+These exercises will also help your vaginal muscles recover more easily, post childbirth.

 You might now feel much bigger with your tummy growing upwards and outwards.
-In your pregnancy week by week growth, you will also feel that your abdomen is almost at the rib cage, which might make deep breathing difficult.
+In this week, you will also feel that your abdomen is almost at the rib cage, which might make deep breathing difficult.

-Your prenatal anxiety around labor will now increase, as your due date draws closer.
+Your prenatal anxiety about labour will now increase, as your due date draws closer.
 For most women, it is really just the fear of the unknown that scares them.